▶ Skip to the index of episodes.

 (Note: Galaxy Game by Bill Pitts and Hugh Tuck, essentially Spacewar! running on a PDP-11, was second by just a month, but was available at the Tresidder student union building at Stanford University only.)

-Computer Space was heavily influenced by Spacewar!, but Bushnell, who couldn't afford a pricy computer for a machine that was to return the investment by quarters (the cheapest processor chip was still about $10,000), rather teamed up with Ted Dabney (thus Syzygy Engineering) to construct his game in solid state logic (mainly 74xx-chips) and eventually partnered with Nutting Associates to produce the machines.
+Computer Space was heavily influenced by Spacewar!, but Bushnell, who couldn't afford a pricy computer for a machine that was to return the investment by quarters (a cheap minicomputer, like the Data General Nova, was still about $4,000 for just the basic unit), rather teamed up with Ted Dabney (thus Syzygy Engineering) to construct his game in solid state logic (mainly 74xx-chips) and eventually partnered with Nutting Associates to produce the machines.
 So, Computer Space isn't a program, but a machine (if we want, a very specialized computer), and it is a simpler game than the original Spacewar!.
 On the other hand, it's entertaining as well, and, most importantly, it's a single-player game.
 (Spacewar! is for two human players only.)

 By an ironic twist in history we'll try to bring Computer Space to the early-1960s machine that served as the platform for the original Spacewar! and started it all, the DEC PDP-1 (Digital Equipment Corporation Programmed Data Processor 1), which may be some fun.
 The PDP-1 provides one of the most straight-forward instruction sets, and should be fun to program.
 Still, in the absence of a processor stack and a realtime clock, there are some challenges to be met, especially for realtime programming.